Barisal: Points of interest

-Durga Sagar: with an area of about 2,500 hectare, is the largest pond or dighi of southern Bangladesh.
+Durga Sagar, with an area of about 2,500 hectares, is the largest pond or dighi in southern Bangladesh.
 It is located at Madhabpasha village of Babuganj upazila, about 11 km away from Barisal town.
 Locally it is known as Madhabpasha Dighi.
 According to a desire of Rani Durgavati, mother of Raja Joynarayan, the dighi was dug in 1780 (1187 BS).
-There are coconut trees around the dighi which together with the dighi are bounded by brick-walls.
+There are coconut trees around the dighi, which, together with the dighi, are bounded by brick walls.
 In the middle of the dighi, there is an island with bushes.
 Migratory birds usually come here during winter.
-The surrounding areas of the dighi has now been turned into a picnic spot.
+The surrounding areas of the dighi have now been turned into a picnic spot.
 Madhabpasha was a capital of the kingdom of Chandradvipa.

-Lakhutia: located approximately 8 km from Barisal's central business district, the Roy family estate is known as 'Lakhutia' (note: there are several variations of the spelling of this word, including 'Lakutia' and 'Lakhotia').
+Located approximately 8 km from Barisal's central business district, the Roy family estate is known as 'Lakhutia' (note: there are several variations of the spelling of this word, including 'Lakutia' and 'Lakhotia').
 The Lakhutia zamindar estate was founded by Roop Chandra Roy in the late 17th century.
 Apart from the main mansion itself, the estate has several Shiva temples and large ponds on the vast property.
-The Lakhutia mansion – including the Roy family's personal property, was effectively destroyed during the 1950 East Pakistan Riots, and then again later during the 1971 Bangladesh genocide.
+The Lakhutia mansion—including the Roy family's personal property—was effectively destroyed during the 1950 East Pakistan riots, and then again later during the 1971 Bangladesh genocide.
 While most of Lakhutia was destroyed during the 1950 and 1971 riots and genocide, the historical site and sparse remains of the mansion remain one of Barisal's main tourist attractions.